jpthiele/dealii-Wiki/deal.II-in-Spack.md

 For a quick overview of Spack's features, we recommend this short presentation https://tgamblin.github.io/files/Gamblin-Spack-SC15-Talk.pdf

-Note: Spack is in active development and is in alpha state, thereby below we recommend checking out specific hashes, that were tested with deal.II.
+Note: Spack is in active development and is in alpha state, thereby below we recommend using the specific snapshot of the code (hash), that was tested with deal.II.

 ## Quick installation on the desktop